 10. Add a bird feeder

-A bird feeder will delight you and your family.
-It is a wonderful way to care for wild birds, too.
+A bird feeder will delight you and your family, and it’s a wonderful way to care for wild birds, too.

 Install it near a window — in the living room or kitchen, for example.
 You’ll find them in myriad styles and prices at Amazon.